peterhajas/MobileNotifier/Readme.md

 http://iphonedevwiki.net/index.php/Theos/Getting_Started

 Theos can be installed on Mac OS X, Linux and iOS.
-MobileNotifier has only been built on iOS.
+MobileNotifier has only been built on Mac OS X.

 Then, you'll need the decompiled 3.x headers from rpetrich's fork of Kennytm in $THEOS/include/ with frameworks at top level (i.e. $THEOS/include/Springboard).
 You can find those here: